 The amount of tax ultimately payable will depend on the type of post-mortem planning that is done and whether or not there are planning tools available at the time you and your spouse pass away.
 For example, loss carry back planning, pipeline planning, a transfer of shares and then liquidation of assets or a combination of these strategies may be useful if they are available at the time you and your spouse pass away.

-One asset that your corporation can own that is guaranteed, not subject to tax and flows through your corporation tax-free is life insurance.
+One asset that your corporation can own that is guaranteed and not subject to tax is permanent life insurance.

-Elliott Levine is the President of Levine Financial Group in Toronto
+Elliott Levine, MBA, CFP is the President of Levine Financial Group in Toronto

 416-222-1311 I email@example.com

 The above is an overview of incorporation and is not to be relied upon for definitive legal, tax or financial planning advice.
 Professionals interested in exploring the opportunities of incorporation of their practice should consult with experienced corporate law, tax and financial planning advisors to discuss their specific needs and circumstances.
 E&OE.